 Artists, Architects, Authors and Spies

 Jack and Molly Pritchard occupied the rooftop penthouse and were instrumental in assisting and accommodating notable émigrés fleeing pre-war Europe.
 Isokon residents from this period included: Walter Gropius, founder of the Bauhaus; Marcel Breuer, designer of modernist furniture; and László Maholy-Nagy, head teacher of art at the Bauhaus school.
 The three Bauhaus masters are now honoured with an English Heritage Blue Plaque.

 Jack Pritchard created the Isokon Furniture Company in the early 1930s and enlisted Coates, Gropius, Breuer, Egon Riss and later Ernest Race as designers.
 Isokon furniture pioneered the use bent plywood, with notable designs including Breuer’s Long Chair and Riss’s Penguin Donkey.

 The Isokon Gallery

 The Isokon Gallery opened in 2014 in the building's former garage.
 The story of Isokon is told through texts contributed by leading experts on the period, a number of original artefacts and the recreation of an original bathroom and kitchen.

 Every year, the gallery hosts a seasonal display on a subject related to the Isokon.
-Our current exhibition tells the stories of architect Jacques Groag and textile designer Jacqueline Groag.
+Our 2021 exhibition tells the story of celebrated author and Isokon resident Agatha Christie.

 A version of the permanent exhibition has travelled to Tallinn, Helsinki and Marseille.